 In Nevada

-After Roe in Nevada, abortion will still be legal in most circumstances.
-Keep reading to find out more about what abortion law would be in your state after Roe.
+After Roe in Nevada, abortion is still legal in most circumstances.
+Keep reading to find out more about your state’s posts-Roe abortion laws.

 THE BIG QUESTION

-Nevada will still allow many abortions after Roe is overturned.
+Nevada still allows many abortions.
 The right to an abortion before 24 weeks was established by law in 1973 (the same year as Roe v.
 Wade) and affirmed by the people via ballot initiative in 1990.
 Nev.
 Rev. Stat.
 Ann. § 442.250; Nev.
 Question No. 7.

 WHAT’S NEXT